Do You Have a Medical Malpractice Case in Pennsylvania?

 What to Expect During Your Pennsylvania Medical Malpractice Lawsuit

 After filing a medical malpractice lawsuit, your lawyer will begin seeking “discovery” from the defendant.
 In short, your lawyer will use litigation tools like request for records, ask questions or interrogatories and depositions – sworn out of court testimony of the defendant and other witnesses – to uncover evidence necessary to support your case.
 The defendant will have the opportunity to seek discovery from you as well.
 Litigating a successful medical malpractice claim can take some time and may require numerous meetings, depositions, and court hearings before the case settles or is ready for trial.
 The good news is that you won’t need to attend most of these events, even if your case goes all the way to the Supreme Court.
-Your lawyer will appear on your behalf and update you on any developments.
+Your medical malpractice lawyer will appear on your behalf and update you on any developments.
 However, as the litigation process is often slow, even though lawyers try to keep their clients up to date, you can expect long periods of silence during your lawsuit.

 In some cases, a defendant may request a defense medical examination.
 You will undergo an exam from a third-party doctor to assess the nature of your injuries.
 You may also need to appear for a deposition, which is like an interview, under oath with the defendant’s lawyer.
 Your lawyer will be present during a deposition and assist you in preparing for the deposition.